fabienleite/jeanmi-construction/README.md

 Make sure you have :

-* SQLite3 installed (or any RDBMS if you choose manual way but I recommand you the automated way)
+* SQLite3 installed (or any RDBMS if you choose manual way but I recommend you the automated way)
-* PHP >= 7.1 (might run on older versions but I'm not sure so install 7.1 or newer)
+* PHP >= 7.1 (might run on older versions but I'm not sure you should install 7.1 or newer)
 * A securely configured web application server (i.e. Apache2 for exemple)

 ### Automated